A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

-where $f$ is some function performed by the brain. \item To account for the variability of the human motor system~\cite{vangalen1995}, we consider a noisy transmission from brain to limb, where $X_1$ gets perturbed by additive white Gaussian noise (so-called AWGN channel).
-The output of the channel $Y_1$ is given by
+where $\mathbf{f}$ is a \emph{deterministic}, yet unknown function performed by the brain, known as the \emph{encoder} in the vocabulary of information theory. \item The variability of the human motor system is accounted for by a noisy (Gaussian) transmission from brain to limb.
+The output of the channel $\mathbf{Y}_1$ reads

-\item Based on the channel output $Y_1$, distance $\widehat{A}_1$ is actually covered, which is the result of some function $g$ applied by the motor organs to the received $Y_1$. \item $\widehat{A}_1$ is returned to the brain \textit{via} ideal (noiseless) feedback where it is compared to $A$.
-From such a comparison a new amplitude $X_2$ is produced by the brain. \end{itemize} The scheme then progresses iteratively for $i=1,2,\ldots$.
-We assume that each step $i$, from the creation of $X_i$ to the reception of $\widehat{A}_i$ takes $T$ seconds.
-Each such step is infinitesimal and thus, the whole process is an intermittent iterative correction model that becomes continuous at the limit.
+where $\mathbf{Z}_1\sim \mathcal{N}(0,N)$ is the ``noise''.
+The noise is taken as additive because the remaining distance to the target is small, hence the noise is largely independent from $\mathbf{X}_1$, see~\cite{todorov1998}.
+This transmission model is the well-known Additive White Gaussian Noise (AWGN) channel~\cite{shannon1948}. \item The actual distance covered by the limb $\widehat{\mathbf{A}}_1$ is the result of some yet unknown function $\mathbf{g}$ (the \emph{decoder} in the vocabulary of information theory), applied by the motor organs to the received $\mathbf{Y}_1$: